chasedehan/BoostARoota/README.md

    * Run XGBoost on GPU - although may run into memory issues with the shadow features.

 ## Updates
+* 1/22/18 - Added functionality to insert any tree based classifier from sklearn into BoostARoota.
 * 10/26/17 - Modified Structure to resemble sklearn classes and added tuning parameters.
 * 9/22/17 - Uploaded to PyPI and expanded tests
 * 9/8/17 - Added Support for multi-class classification, but only for the logloss eval_metric.
 Need to pass in eval="mlogloss"